Dunston, Thomas-Fields roll out Atlantic City endorsements ahead of primary

 Earlier in the day, Thomas-Fields’ campaign announced an endorsement by the Bangladesh Community of Atlantic City.

-“Atlantic City needs a leader like Pamela that will represent the diverse community of Atlantic City,” the organization said of their endorsement.
+“Atlantic City needs a leader like Pamela that will represent the diverse community of Atlantic City,” the organization said.
 “She never gives up her dignity, as other candidates sometimes do.
 We are endorsing Pamela because of her true commitment and passion for Atlantic City.”

 Council President George Tibbitt, 1st Ward Councilman Aaron Randolph, 3rd Ward Councilman Kaleem Shabazz and 4th Ward Councilman Md Hossain Morshed have all announced their endorsement of Small.